adamnemecek/SwiftMIDI/README.md

 # SwiftMIDI
-extend CoreMIDI API for swift
+Extensions to CoreMIDI API for swift.

 I wrote some simple c-functions to extend the existing CoreMIDI APi for swift.